-Atlas VPN offers a couple of different categories of VPN servers that are optimized and equipped to provide specific features.
+Atlas VPN offers different categories of VPN servers that are optimized and equipped to provide specific features:

 This server type is specialized for usage when you wish to take your security to the next level, by letting you access the internet from several IP addresses at a time.

 A regular VPN server offers a connection to one IP address available in the specific server location that you choose to connect to and applies that singular IP to your device, for the duration of your connection session.